-During the three months ended March 31, 2021 as compared to the three months ended March 31, 2020, our revenues and gross margin increased.
-These increases resulted primarily from the impact of the February 2021 Winter Storm Uri on the areas in which we operate.
+During the six months ended June 30, 2021 as compared to the six months ended June 30, 2020, our revenues and gross margin increased.
+These increases resulted primarily from the impact of the February 2021 Winter Storm Uri on our financial results for the first quarter of 2021.
 The winter storm temporarily increased the price of natural gas, which increased our proceeds from product sales.
 The winter storm also temporarily increased the demand for natural gas for heating, which resulted in imbalance penalties for customers on our gathering and processing and transportation and storage systems for customers who failed to balance actual receipts and deliveries at nominated and confirmed levels.
-The results of our most recent period may not be indicative of our future results because of the temporary effects of the winter storm.
+These increases resulted secondarily from the impact of the increases in commodity prices on our financial results for the second quarter of 2021.
+Low inventories of natural gas, NGLs and crude oil, and lower production of natural gas and crude oil, resulted in higher commodity prices, which increased our proceeds from product sales.
+The results of our most recent period may not be indicative of our future results because of the temporary effects of the winter storm and the continuing uncertainty surrounding future levels of production of natural gas and crude oil.
 For more information on our results, see "-Financial Results" below.

-During the three months ended March 31, 2021 as compared to the three months ended March 31, 2020, our natural gas gathered volumes, processed volumes, transported volumes, and crude oil and condensate gathered volumes decreased.
-These decreases resulted primarily from reductions in the production of natural gas, NGLs and crude oil.
-The reductions in supply of these commodities, and the resulting decrease in demand for midstream services, were caused by the effects of preexisting oversupply conditions and exacerbated by the decrease in economic activity due to the COVID-19 pandemic.
-The results for our most recent period may not be indicative of our future results because of the continuing uncertainty surrounding future levels of production of natural gas, NGLs and crude oil, and the demand for midstream services to move that production to markets.
+During the six months ended June 30, 2021 as compared to the six months ended June 30, 2020, our natural gas gathered volumes, processed volumes, transported volumes, and crude oil and condensate gathered volumes decreased.
+These decreases resulted primarily from reductions in the exploration and production of natural gas and crude oil, which resulted in a corresponding decrease in demand for midstream services.
+The reductions in exploration and production resulted from the combination of oversupply conditions in late 2019, demand decreases due to the COVID-19 pandemic in 2020 and temporary supply disruptions due to Winter Storm Uri in 2021.
+The results for our most recent period may not be indicative of our future results because of the continuing uncertainty surrounding future levels of exploration and production of natural gas and crude oil, and the demand for midstream services to gather and process natural gas and to move natural gas, NGLs and crude oil to markets.
 For more information on our results, see "-Financial Results" below.